Hyundai Group is getting ready to do business in North Korea again

-One of the biggest names in South Korean business is already getting ready to take advantage of the country's improving relations with North Korea.
+One of the biggest names in South Korean business is getting ready to take advantage of the country's improving relations with North Korea.

 Hyundai Group said Tuesday that it's setting up a task force to prepare for the potential restarting of economic projects in North Korea.